prashantkr11/Multi-Asset-Regime-and-Strategy-Backtest/README.md

 ## Stress Scenario Section

-The notebook also includes a stress-response section for a systemic selloff scenario involving:
+The project also includes a stress-response section for a systemic selloff scenario involving:

 - BTC down `18%`
 - ETH down about `28%`